despacito420/The-Feed/README.md

 # The-Feed
-The Feed is a curated Open-Source Operational Threat Intelligence for SOC / DFIR / CTI and Threat Hunting Teams.
+The Feed is curated Open-Source Threat Intelligence for SOC / DFIR / CTI and Threat Hunting Teams.

 Created and maintained by [Ruslan Rustchev](https://www.linkedin.com/in/ruslan-rustchev/).
 All opinions are my own and not affiliated with any company I may be associated with.